Corporate Speaking Challenge 2014

 The speech duration will be a maximum of 6 minutes and speakers will incur penalty points for speaking beyond this limit.
 Lighting arrangements: Green light 3mins, Amber light 4mins, Red light 5mins leaving 60 seconds to round off the speech.
 The red light will go off at 6 minutes.
 At six minutes thirty seconds, the speaker will be gavelled.

-The timing of the speech begins from the first word following the salutation, 'Mr Chairman, Ladies and Gentlemen'.
+The timing of the speech begins with the first word following the salutation, 'Mr Chairman, Ladies and Gentlemen'.

 The judges are looking for a strong message combined with excellent delivery skills.
 Please - no acting, performing, magic tricks or monologues.
 Please ensure that your content and delivery would be appropriate for a boardroom style meeting.
 Please ensure that the majority of the speech is original.